Blendify/blender-manual/trunk/blender_docs/manual/video_editing/sequencer/editing.rst

 Fade Out
    Fade out selected strips.
 From Playhead
-   Fade from the time cursor to the end of overlapping sequences.
+   Fade from the playhead to the end of overlapping sequences.
 To Playhead
-   Fade from the start of sequences under the time cursor to the current frame.
+   Fade from the start of sequences under the playhead to the current frame.